 Prerequisites: Sophomore Class Standing and must be sworn into the MMR program.
-Co-requisite: May be concurrent if taken in

 Co-requisite: May be concurrent if taken in conjunction with CRU 200/CRU 250 onboard a Navy vessel.

 A rigorous training cruise aboard a U.S. naval surface vessel, submarine, or within an aviation squadron in which the midshipman is involved in a variety of training evolutions consisting of fundamentals, systems, watch stations, and responsibilities normally assigned to junior commissioned officers.
 Eligible students are chosen to participate based on deck or engineering department chair recommendation (if taken concurrently with CRU 200/CRU 250) and naval science department chair approval.
 Students must have demonstrated the ability to work independently and possess a minimum GPA of 2.50.
 NS